hacktivist123/sheddy-xyz/content/posts/2021-10-28-deploying-a-cms-with-gatsby-on-platform-sh.md

 #### Branching on Platform.sh

-One of the most powerful capabilities of platform.sj is the ability to branch your app into an isolated environment and make your development changes where necessary.
+One of the most powerful capabilities of Platform.sh is the ability to branch your app into an isolated environment and make your development changes where necessary.
 Just like in git where you can create branches from your original project.
 You can do that by running the following command:

-`Platform branch &lt;name of branch>`
+`Platform branch <name of branch>`

 After you run the above command, platform.sh will take a copy of the main production branch and create a copy of that branch into the new branch.
 After this, the copy of the production branch will be deployed oin the new branch that has been created.